BTBRBorn/selfGPT/README.md

 # Future Directions
-So far I implemented pretraining part.
-For pretraining phase, one idea I had for a while to improve the transformer architecture is the replace every linear layer with something like Kolmogorov-Arnold Network.

 After pretraining, you can immediately do finetuning as well, by switching to a training set consists of Q&A style text to get an AI chatbot.

 Nowadays, post-training and inference time computing are quite important as well.
-I am especially quite excited about inference time computing and self-play style reinforcement learning.
-It seems to me that if we want to get more fluid intelligence, we need inference time training.
-And if we want these systems to be more capable than us at certain task, we also need self play style reinforcement learning.
+I am especially quite excited about inference time computing something like finetuning with reinforcement learning on tasks require reasoning.
+It seems to me that if we want to get more fluid intelligence, we need inference time training as well.